VeryGoodOpenSource/very_good_infinite_list/README.md

   // [CircularProgressIndicator].
   loadingBuilder: (context) => const Center(child: CircularProgressIndicator()),

+  // Flag used to center the loading builder, it is optional and defaults to false
+  centerLoading: true,

   // An optional builder that's shown when [hasError] is not `null`.
   //
   // If `null`, a default builder is used that renders the text `"Error"`.
   errorBuilder: (context) => const Center(child: Text('Error')),

+  // Flag used to center the error builder, it is optional and defaults to false
+  centerError: true,

   // An optional builder that, when provided, is used to show a widget in
   // between every pair of items.